MarcGilabert/MarcGilabert/README.md

 ### Hi there 👋 I'm Marc

-👩‍💻 Business Analyst with financial background
+👩‍💻 Business Analyst with financial background (Business Controlling)

 ### ✨ About Me  ✨